Careers in Performance

 Performing Artist (Recording Artist/Group)

-The session musician may be known as a studio musician, a session player, a sideman or woman, a freelance musician, or a backup musician.
-The main responsibility of the job is to back up the leader of a group in the recording studio, or possibly during a live performance, and play in a style or manner that the leader of the group or the producer desires.
-In addition to being a good musician, the session musician must be responsible, reliable, and easy to get along with.
-It is also important to know how to sight-read, be familiar with a number of different styles, and preferably be proficient on more than one instrument.
-Session musicians are usually hired by a contractor and paid an hourly fee set by the union (AFM).
-A session musician may work on various types of projects, including television and film scores, records, demos, jingles, and other music industry gigs.
+The session musician may also be called, depending on the source, a studio musician, a session player, a sideman or sidewoman, a freelance musician, or a backup musician.
+The main responsibility of the session musician is to back up the leader of a group in the recording studio, or possibly during a live performance, playing in a style or manner that the leader of the group or the producer desires.
+In addition to being a great musician, the session musician must be responsible, reliable, and easy to get along with.
+Session musicians should know how to sight-read, be familiar with a number of different styles, and, preferably, be proficient on more than one instrument.

 General Business Musician